 - If you’ve been experiencing a second adolescence with an outbreak of pimples, this may be the week when you notice your skin is finally clearing up.
 Use a gentle face wash, drink plenty of water and ensure you have an adequate intake of fresh fruit and vegetables.
 Remember the rule; 2 pieces of fruit and 5 servings of vegetables each day.

-- Because you are actually able to focus on something other than how you feel, the baby may not come into your thoughts for some hours at a time.
+you’ll be able to focus on something other than how you feel, so the baby may not come into your thoughts for some hours at a time.
 It’s not yet reminding you yet of its presence with movements and you are feeling more normal.
 Avoid feeling guilty if the baby isn’t uppermost in your thoughts all the time.

 - This week your baby measures just over 5 centimetres or 2 inches in the old scale.
 It is almost an exact, but miniature version of itself at birth.
 Your baby looks less like a little alien or marsupial this week and is clearly human.